eloipereira/Scala-BigActors/README.md

     * Github: [https://github.com/eloipereira/bigactors](https://github.com/eloipereira/bigactors)
     * Bitbucket: [https://bitbucket.org/eloipereira/bigactors](https://bitbucket.org/eloipereira/bigactors)

 3. Scala BigActors use the Bigraph model checker BigMC as a bigraph execution engine.
 Find the source code at: [https://github.com/bigmc/bigmc](https://github.com/bigmc/bigmc).
 BigMC is no longer being supported and installation can be challenging.
-The instructions below should make the process easier (tested at Ubuntu 14.04):
-    * Install autoconf: `sudo apt-get install autoconf`

-    * Install libtool: `sudo apt-get install libtool`

-    * Install bison: `sudo apt-get install bison`

-    * Install flex: `sudo apt-get install flex`

-    * Install yacc: `sudo apt-get install byacc`
+We provide build scripts for GNU/Linux (tested with Ubuntu 14.04) and for MacOSX (tested with El Capitan)
+    * Dependencies: autoconf, libtool, bison, flex, yacc

     * `cd bigactors/bigmc`

-    * `chmod +x build.sh`
+    * `chmod +x buildUbuntu.sh` (GNU/Linux) or `chmod +x buildMacOSX.sh` (MacOSX)

+    * `./buildUbuntu.sh` (Ubuntu) or `./buildMACOSX.sh` (MacOSX)

-    * `./build.sh`
+    * `export bigmc.env`

+    * Test BigMC by typing `bigmc` in your bash terminal (you should get the bigmc terminal, type `exit` to leave)

-    * `export bigmc.env` - In order to avoid exporting `bigmc.env` each time you may want to copy bigmc binary from `bigmc/bin/bigmc` to a standard location such as `/usr/local/bin` or include the location of the binary to your `PATH` variable
+    * NOTE: To avoid exporting `bigmc.env` each time you can copy `bigmc` binary to a system's directory or add `bin` to your path variable

-    * Test BigMC by typing `bigmc` in your bash terminal

-4. Navigate to `cd bigactors`
+4. Return to `bigactors` directory
 5. Type `sbt compile`.
 The tool should download all the dependencies and compile the code.
 6. Type `sbt test`.
 If tests pass run an example.
 7. Type `sbt run` and choose one of the rendezvous examples, e.g. `bigactors.ExampleRendezvous4`